 Certain statements in this Report are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 When used in this Report, words such as "may," "should," "seek," "believe," "expect," anticipate," "estimate," "project," "intend," "strategy" and similar expressions are intended to identify forward-looking statements regarding events, conditions and financial trends that may affect the Company's future plans, operations, business strategies, operating results and financial position.
 Forward-looking statements are subject to a number of known and unknown risks and uncertainties that may cause actual results, trends, performance or achievements of the Company, or industry trends and results, to differ materially from the future results, trends, performance or achievements expressed or implied by such forward-looking statements.
-These risks and uncertainties include, among others: general economic and business conditions in the United States and other countries in which the Company's customers and suppliers are located; industry conditions and trends; technology changes; competition and other factors which may affect prices which the Company may charge for its products and its profit margins; the availability and cost of the inventory purchased by the Company; the relative value of the United States dollar to currencies in the countries in which the Company's customers, suppliers and competitors are located; changes in, or the failure to comply with, government regulation, principally environmental regulations; the Company's ability to implement changes in its business strategies and development plans; and the availability, terms and deployment of debt and equity capital if needed for expansion.
+These risks and uncertainties include, among others: general economic and business conditions in the United States and other countries in which the Company's customers and suppliers are located; industry conditions and trends; technology changes; competition and other factors which may affect prices which the Company may charge for its products and its profit margins; the availability and cost of the inventory purchased by the Company; the relative value of the United States dollar to currencies in the countries in which the Company's customers, suppliers and competitors are located; changes in, or the failure to comply with, government regulation, principally environmental regulations; the Company's ability to implement changes in its business strategies and development plans; and the availability, terms and deployment of debt and eauity capital if needed for expansion.
 These and certain other factors are discussed in this Report and from time to time in other Company reports filed with the Securities and Exchange Commission.
-The Company does not assume an obligation to update the factors discussed in this Report or such other reports.
+The Company expressly disclaims any obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.